Everything You Need to Know Before Your First PCS Move

 - 4 Tips for Finding a Pet-Friendly Rental

-There are some odds and ends that are integral additions to your PCS move organization schedule, however.
+It’s always been a good idea to have a PCS binder to collect any paperwork and planning notes you've acquired along the way.
+Some odds and ends are integral additions to your PCS move organization schedule, however.
 Although they seem like relatively small to-do’s to take care of, they are quite helpful for a smooth PCS process.